Prince’s Trust gala draws plenty of celebrities, donations

 “We have so much capacity in America for people to help entrepreneurially, but we also have a lot of people in need,” he said.
 “This can be a real stronghold for The Prince’s Trust.”

-British singer Rita Ora stepped in to perform at the Global Gala Thursday night after original host Lionel Richie had to travel to the United Kingdom to prepare his performance for the king’s forthcoming coronation.
+British singer Rita Ora stepped in to perform at the gala Thursday night after original host Lionel Richie had to travel to the United Kingdom to prepare his performance for the king’s forthcoming coronation.

 Ora, who performed her new single “Praising You” in public for the first time, said she was happy to show her support for the cause.